 Here’s an example of a short TRIAC paragraph.

 [TOPIC] Many critics worry that the way we use the Internet is reshaping our minds.
 [RESTRICTION] Their biggest concern is that our shallow-reading habits are fostering inattention and undermining literacy.
-[ILLUSTRATION] For example, in “Is Google Making Us Stupid?,” journalist Nicholas Carr worries that the connection-making state of mind promoted by slow, deep reading is giving way to an information-seeking state of mind best adapted to finding separate bits of information.
+[ILLUSTRATION/EXAMPLE] For example, in “Is Google Making Us Stupid?,” journalist Nicholas Carr worries that the connection-making state of mind promoted by slow, deep reading is giving way to an information-seeking state of mind best adapted to finding separate bits of information.
 In his view, instead of diving deep into the ocean of ideas, we merely “zip along the surface like a guy on a Jet Ski.”
 [ANALYSIS] Carr rightly points out that our reading habits are certainly changing.
 It is true that much of our everyday reading feeds our information-seeking appetites.
 It is also true that it takes work to learn how to read and think slowly and deeply.
 But his insistence that we are losing our ability to think in a complex way is countered by the slow patient thinking that takes place in activities such as prayer, meditation, and scholarship.
 [CONCLUSION] While it may indeed take conscious and disciplined effort to learn how to read and think well, today’s students are capable of making that effort, provided that we recognize that, like previous generations, some may need guided practice in the habit.